Is the trend for company-wide mental health breaks futile?by

 Major brands are quick to shout about their mandatory wellbeing leave, but is it really in the interests of the employees or simply ignoring the root of the problem?

 Since the pandemic began, organisations’ employer and consumer brands have begun to merge.
-Almost three quarters of consumers now say they want to trust a brand to do what is right by their employees, and a third of consumers believe how a company treats its employees has become an important factor in deciding whether to become a loyal customer or not.
+Almost three-quarters of consumers now say they want to trust a brand to do what is right by their employees, and a third of consumers believe how a company treats its employees has become an important factor in deciding whether to become a loyal customer or not.

 Grand gestures make great PR

-While I think any employer that takes the wellbeing of its people seriously deserves to be championed and celebrated, good PR should be seen as a biproduct of, not a reason to focus on employee wellbeing and fear we have started to walk down a slippery slope.
+While I think any employer that takes the wellbeing of its people seriously deserves to be championed and celebrated, good PR should be seen as a byproduct of, not a reason to focus on employee wellbeing and fear we have started to walk down a slippery slope.

-In 2021, there is rarely a day that goes by when the mainstream press doesn’t have a story about a great thing an employer has done to support the wellbeing of their people.
+There is rarely a day that goes by when the mainstream press doesn’t have a story about a great thing an employer has done to support the wellbeing of their people.
 At the end of August, Nike announced it was giving its head office workers a week off work to ‘destress’.
 It was a great initiative to read about and a grand gesture.

 But I took a sideways glance at the fact the initiative was announced by Nike’s marketing team.
-While I understand the role marketing plays in making announcements, I couldn’t help but wonder whether this was a concerted effort by Nike to support its people, or a brand exercise.
+While I understand the role marketing plays in making announcements, I couldn’t help but wonder whether this was a concerted effort by Nike to support its people or a brand exercise.